Perevalov/qa_chatbots_exercises/Exercise_3/README.md

 # F1 Score = 0.9859812799120309
 ```

-**Note:** if you use Machine Learning approach -- compare at least TWO different approaches between each other.
-For example, use Logistic Regression model, while generating features using Bag of Words (BoW) and TF-IDF.
+**Note:** if you use a Machine Learning approach -- compare at least TWO different approaches between each other.
+For example, use a Logistic Regression model, while generating features using a Bag of Words (BoW) and a TF-IDF.
 In this case you're comparing BoW vs TF-IDF while the model stays the same.

 ## Guidance / Tutorials